 INCIDENTS: None reported.

-WHY: The wand that controls the chair's movements can overheat, posing a burn hazard.
+WHY: The plastic around the base of the light bulb can melt, posing a burn hazard.

-FOR MORE: Call Johnson Health Tech North America at 866-218-3674 from 8 a.m. to 5 p.m.
-CT Monday through Friday, or visit http://www.matrixfitness.com and click on Safety Notice at the bottom of the page for more information.
+FOR MORE: Cycling Sports Group at 800-726-2453 from 9 a.m. to 6 p.m.
+EST Monday through Friday, send email to custserve(at)cyclingsportsgroup.com, or visit http://www.gtbicycles.com and click on Recalls under Recalls & Safety at the bottom of the page.